-WedCap is no longer subject to U.S. federal examinations for the years before June 30, 2019, and, with a few exceptions, to state and local tax examinations for the years before June 30, 2017.
+WedCap is no longer subject to U.S. federal examinations for the years before June 30, 2019, and, with a few exceptions, to state and local tax examinations for the years before June 30, 2019.

-Included in Other receivables in the Statement of Financial Condition are net income taxes receivable from WedCap of \$0.3 million at December 31, 2021.
+Included in Other receivables in the Statement of Financial Condition are federal and state tax receivable from WFS of \$0.3 million at December 31, 2023.